Wedding Day Tips

 • My first tip is have a think about having the confetti unplugged i.e. no phones or cameras.
 See at the end of this page for information about having an unplugged wedding.

-• Don’t rush your walk down the confetti tunnel, the slower the better, it’s one of those once in a lifetime moments so embrace every second of it and i’ll capture some amazing images.
+• Don’t rush your walk down the confetti tunnel, the slower the better, it’s one of those once in a lifetime moments so embrace every second of it and i’ll capture some amazing images…and try now to look down too much, at your guests and each other is perfect.

 • Make sure your bridesmaids/ushers know the plan.
 I’ll be on hand to make sure that everyone is in place to get the best shots.
 A little help from your team goes a long way.